Photography Tour in Mandalay

 The best photos of Mandalay aren't always at the obvious landmarks.
 Sure, U Bein Bridge and Mandalay Hill will fill your camera roll, but the real magic is in the side streets, the reflected light, and the unexpected angles that only reveal themselves to those exploring on foot.
 Seek out Mandalay marionettes for the kind of shot that no one else is posting.

-Use this page as a starting point for a Mandalay walking tour, a free self-guided route, or the Roamee app for Mandalay.
+Use this page as a starting point for a Mandalay walking tour, a free route, or the Roamee app for Mandalay.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Mandalay attracts visitors for history and culture, and U Bein Bridge and Mandalay Hill and every landmark doubles as a photography opportunity when you know where to stand and when the light is best.
 A photography-focused walk pays attention to reflections, leading lines, and street scenes between the landmarks.
 Hidden photogenic spots like Mandalay marionettes reward those who wander off the main path.